ProvableHQ/leo/documentation/language/standard_library.md

 `verify_schnorr(sig: signature, signer: address, message: field) -> bool` checks an Aleo Schnorr signature produced by the account at `signer`.
-The wrapper accepts a `field` message; callers signing other primitive types should hash the value into a field first (e.g. with `std::hash::bhp256::hash_to_field`).
+The wrapper accepts a `field` message.
+Callers signing other primitive types should hash the value into a field first (for example with `std::hash::bhp256::hash_to_field`).

 ### ECDSA (digest)